ToyasDhake/midterm_project/README.md

 mkdir build
 cd build
 cmake ..
-Enter system password for verification make -j<number of cores>  (Example- make -j12)
+make -j<number of cores>  (Example- make -j12)
 Run tests: ./test/cpp-test
 Run program: ./app/shell-app
 ```
+Note: The cmake command may prompt the user to enter his/her system's password
+to check for for pre-requisite sytem libraries, like X11, CBLAS, LAPACK.

 ### Known Issues and bugs
-The open- source library used- Opencv and dlib have not been completely
+- The open- source library used- Opencv and dlib have not been completely
 written in C++ 11 and greater.
 Hence cmake generates warnings.

+- For performance measurement in terms of processing speed, we use chrono which
+doesn't comply with cpplint.

 ### Copyright